guillain/CoreBot-framework/doc/controller.md

 loader main script.
 - `./app/controller/on`

-  On controller contains one specific option to be used by the loader the template:
+On controller contains three specific options to be used by the loader the template:
+- from: array of sources of message.
+It must match with the chat context to trigger the controller
+- privilege: array of privilege (role).
+It must be associated with existing people or with the default one
+- access_list: array of ACL.
+It must match with existing access_list declared in the global configuration file.
 ```
   "listener": {
-    "from": ["direct_message", "group_message"]
+    "from": ["direct_message", "group_message"],
+    "privilege": ["user"],
+    "access_list": ["default"]
   }
 ```

 #### run.js
 ```
 // Exports controller function as scenario